luxincchen/StockPricePrediction/README.md

 # Stock Price Prediction Project
 Predicting future stock prices using historical market data

----
 ## Overview
 This project explores different modeling approaches to **predict stock returns** for the next 10 trading days as part of the Kaggle **Stock Price Prediction Challenge** (hosted by Nikita Manaenkov).
+This project is done in collaboration with Maarten Drinhuyzen.

+The repository includes:
 - Data preprocessing & feature engineering
 - Feature engineering experiments
 - Multiple predictive models

----
 ## Methods Used
 1. Linear Regression
    - Serve as a baseline model using lagged features